Skip to main content

 Keep Critters at Bay the High-Tech Way

-All gardeners have dealt with pest control issues at some time or another.
+All gardeners have dealt with pests at some time or another.
 One classic, simple pest deterrent that’s been around for years is the kitschy plastic great-horned owl statue, doing good work discouraging small critters from entering gardens.
 A natural predator of birds, squirrels, rabbits, rodents and other destructive critters, the owl frightens them from feasting on your plants.
 In an update on this classic statue, the Easy Gardener Company has added movement and sound to replicate the natural predator for more realistic, environmentally friendly pest control.
 Their Garden Defense Electronic Owl is equipped with sensors that detect when pests are nearby, causing the figure to turn its head and hoot in their direction.
 Battery-operated, the owl can rest on a fence post or be suspended from a tree to help keep your garden pest free.
 Best of all, the price tag on the Garden Defense Electronic Owl makes it a no-brainer to enlist its help in your garden, checking in around $50.

 If you want to keep an eye out for how well your Garden Defense Owl works, capture the bloom of a flower, or track the activity around your birdbath, consider incorporating one of the many garden camera monitor products available.
 Brinno makes several; from the time-lapse GardenWatchCam or the motion sensor-activated BirdWatchCam, there are a number of options for you to remotely capture the action in your garden.
 Equipped with high-quality lenses in weatherproof cases, these battery-operated cameras also have built-in sleep settings to enable longer battery life.
 Ringing in at the price of a decent point-and- shoot digital camera, Brinno’s cameras range from about $150 to $275, making it easy and affordable to keep an eye on your garden.